ironmanfpv/Question-Visualizer-for-Monocle/README.txt

 Credits/Acknowledgement

-This project is made possible by materialising a throught experiment, drawing inspiration from several community project/code snippets.
+This project is made possible by materialising a thought experiment, drawing inspiration from several community project/code snippets.
 From link : https://docs.brilliant.xyz/community/
 Some members to thank.
 1) Josuah (Techplumber with brilliant labs)